onflow/docs/docs/concepts/fees.md

 In the future, a network surge will be applied when the network is busy due to an increased influx of transactions required to be processed or a decrease in the ability to process transactions.
 Right now, the network surge is fixed to `1.0`.

-Currently, both the inclusion fee and surge factor don’t represent any significant Flow fees, however, keep in mind this can change in the future.
+Currently, both the inclusion fee and surge factor don’t represent any significant Flow fees.
+Keep in mind this can change in the future.

 ## Storage